 Controls on how the database is used for analysis and research: The enabling CO APCD legislation (10 CCR 2505-5-1.200.5) requires the CO APCD Administrator (CIVHC) to establish the Data Release Review Committee (DRRC) to advise the administrator regarding requests for data release.
 The DRRC was established in September 2012 and meets on a monthly basis.
 It reviews applications and advises CIVHC whether release of the data is consistent with the statutory purpose of the CO APCD, contributes to efforts to improve health care for Colorado residents, and complies with the requirements of HIPAA and other federal privacy laws.
 The DRRC began reviewing the first written requests for access to CO APCD data in April 2013.

 An entity interested in obtaining non-public data from the CO APCD is required to submit a written application that describes the purpose of the project, methodology, qualifications of the organization and the project staff, capacity to maintain data confidentiality and security, and experience with similar data sets or reports.
-CIVHC will only provide the minimum CO APCD data elements necessary to accomplish a particular research goal or project purpose, and only if the intended use of the data supports reaching the Triple Aim of better health, better care and lower costs for Colorado.
+CIVHC will only provide the minimum CO APCD data elements necessary to accomplish a particular research goal or project purpose, and only if the intended use of the data supports reaching the vision of better health, better care and lower costs for Colorado.
 The application must include justification for each data element that is needed for the project.
 More information is available to help understand the data release criteria, policies and procedures, and legal overview documents established by the DRRC and CIVHC for consideration and evaluation of data release requests.

 All reports generated based on CO APCD data are subject to review and prior approval by CIVHC and must adhere to minimum cell size and complimentary cell suppression policies established by CMS (also known as the “cell suppression rules”) to prevent identification of individuals by inference.